TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 root.name = deleted()
 ```

-And it won't be included in the output:
+This would result in the following output:

 ```json
 {